paulrayner/exploreddd.github.com/src/index.md

 </div>
 <div class="container homepage--intro-text">
     <div class="row">
-    <p style="font-size: 20px;"><strong>Explore DDD is offering hands-on and highly interactive workshops this year.
-Workshops will typically consist of four daily 3-hour online class sessions over the course of the last two weeks in October and the first two weeks in November.</strong></p>
+    <p style="font-size: 20px;">Explore DDD is offering hands-on and highly interactive workshops this year.
+Workshops will typically consist of four daily 3-4 hour online class sessions over the course of the last two weeks in October and the first two weeks in November.</p>
-        <a href="workshops" class="btn">See Workshops</a><br>
+        <a href="workshops" class="btn">See Workshops</a>
-        <a href="https://ti.to/EDDD/explore-ddd-2020" class="btn">Register Now</a>
     </div>
 </div>
 <div class="container homepage--why-you-should-attend">